Remote Work Security Survey Results: Is Remote Work Really Secure? | Blog Wrike

 With the rapid increase in telecommuting due to COVID-19, cybersecurity strategies have become a greater issue for many companies.
-Just how prepared are organizations for the security implications of remote work?
-And is remote work really secure?
+Just how prepared are organizations and their remote work security?
 Wrike wanted to know, so we conducted an online cybersecurity survey of 1,000+ workers employed full-time by organizations in the U.S.

 Our survey results and telecommuting statistics reveal even more about security practices adopted by companies and employees’ behaviors around those practices.